Asagodi/asagodi.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

-I am a PhD student in Memming Park's lab on developing an interpretable language for robust neural computation.
+I am a PhD student in Memming Park's lab developing an interpretable language for robust neural computation.

 Social media connections: https://bsky.app/profile/neurabel.bsky.social